Looking after people’s sight and hearing at home for over 30 years.

 If you’ve chosen a hearing aid then once it’s been made one of our hearing specialists will bring it to your home, making sure it fits you properly and that you’re confident in how to take care of it.

-If you live in England or Wales, we offer a free hearing test in your own home - so we can come and examine your ears at no cost.
+If you live in England, Wales, or Scotland we offer a free hearing test in your own home - so we can come and examine your ears at no cost.
 Depending on where you live, you may be able to have an NHS-funded test and also free NHS hearing aids, should you need them.
 You can check if we cover your area by clicking below.